 With our test results in mind, we got back to pen and paper to solve the issues mentioned by our users.
 Here is how we have tackled the issue related to defining a search zone from a specific neighborhood (Mount Pleasant).

 To do so, we have created a label named “Verified profile”.
-To get it, the ad poster (roommate seeker) has to write a small biography about himself, link to its profile at least one social media account (Facebook, Linkedin, Twitter, Instagram…) and get at least one recommendation from previous landlord or professional contact.
+To get it, the ad poster (roommate seeker) has to write a small biography about himself, link to its profile at least one social media account (Facebook, Linkedin, Twitter, Instagram…) and get at least one recommendation from a previous landlord or professional contact.
 This is by having this transparent approach we wanted to build trust and security.

 Here is how we have translated this idea into wireframes.